Here a step

 Wait

-After a lot of time, during the installation progress, the second monitor (the DVI - GTX 1050 one) will become alive!
+After a lot of time, during the installation progress, the second

 Wait until the driver installation is completed